viniciuslg91/box_car/README.md

 #BOX_CAR

-#I used ROS2 Humble in box_car(origin link: https://bitbucket.org/theconstructcore/box_car/src/foxy/)
+#I used ROS2 Humble in example the box_car(origin link: https://bitbucket.org/theconstructcore/box_car/src/foxy/)

 #Second The Construct:
   # Here we place usefull commands for many things in ROS2 used for the tutorials